QMCPACK/qmcpack/nexus/docs/adding-supercomputer-machine.rst

 batch script to ``job_write_ref``; otherwise that test will hit a missing reference for the newly registered machine.

-To print fresh references, run this command from the directory where you want the reference file written:
+To print fresh references, run this command from the Nexus repository root:

 .. code-block:: bash

-   dev_bin/write-job-ref
+   dev_utils/write-job-ref

 This writes ``updated_job_ref_table.txt`` to the current working directory.
 The